espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 The custom ``project()`` function performs the following steps:

+- Determines the target (set by ``IDF_TARGET`` environment variable) and saves the target in CMake cache.
+If the target set in the environment does not match the one in cache, exits with an error.
 - Evaluates component dependencies and builds the ``BUILD_COMPONENTS`` list of components to include in the build (see :ref:`above<component-requirements-implementation>`).
 - Finds all components in the project (searching ``COMPONENT_DIRS`` and filtering by ``COMPONENTS`` if this is set).
 - Loads the project configuration from the ``sdkconfig`` file and generates a ``sdkconfig.cmake`` file and a ``sdkconfig.h`` header.
 These define configuration values in CMake and C/C++, respectively.
 If the project configuration changes, cmake will automatically be re-run to re-generate these files and re-configure the project.
-- Sets the `CMAKE_TOOLCHAIN_FILE`_ variable to the ESP-IDF toolchain file with the Xtensa ESP32 toolchain.
+- Sets the `CMAKE_TOOLCHAIN_FILE`_ variable to the correct toolchain file, depending on the target.
-- Declare the actual cmake-level project by calling the `CMake project function <cmake project_>`_.
+- Declares the actual cmake-level project by calling the `CMake project function <cmake project_>`_.
-- Load the git version.
+- Loads the git version.
 This includes some magic which will automatically re-run CMake if a new revision is checked out in git.
 See `File Globbing & Incremental Builds`_.
-- Include :ref:`project_include.cmake` files from any components which have them.
+- Includes :ref:`project_include.cmake` files from any components which have them.
-- Add each component to the build.
+- Adds each component to the build.
 Each component CMakeLists file calls ``register_component``, calls the CMake `add_library <cmake add_library_>`_ function to add a library and then adds source files, compile options, etc.
-- Add the final app executable to the build.
+- Adds the final app executable to the build.
-- Go back and add inter-component dependencies between components (ie adding the public header directories of each component to each other component).
+- Goes back and adds inter-component dependencies between components (ie adding the public header directories of each component to each other component).

 Browse the :idf_file:`/tools/cmake/project.cmake` file and supporting functions in :idf_file:`/tools/cmake/idf_functions.cmake` for more details.